 Who Cares For The Nurses?

 On reading news reports about attacks on nurses and doctors during the current pandemic, my thoughts flashed back to this particular nurse X from the civic hospital I had a chance opportunity to interview for my study.
 While describing the working conditions in the public hospital, she pointed out how heavy pressure of patients often necessitated floor beds and in turn led to arguments with patients and risk of violence.
-Narrating an incident, she told me how a male patient in the ward had suddenly attacked her with a surgical scissor from behind, without any provocation.
+Narrating another incident, she told me how a male patient in the ward had suddenly attacked her with a surgical scissor from behind, without any provocation.
 Had it not been for the presence of the ward boy, who overpowered the patient in the nick of time, the attack could have been fatal.
 She further disclosed that she was asked to go on leave for a few days.
 Though shaken, she resumed work within a week’s time; no action was taken and work went on as if nothing had happened.

-In the research study I had undertaken in 2010 1to explore their socio-economic conditions in Mumbai, majority of the nurse respondents across healthcare institutions in the selected wards mentioned ‘recovery of critical patients’, ‘helping to reduce the suffering of patients’, ‘saving lives’ as situations that gave them immense satisfaction.
+In the research study I had undertaken (1) to explore their socio-economic conditions in Mumbai, majority of the nurse respondents across healthcare institutions in the selected wards mentioned ‘recovery of critical patients’, ‘helping to reduce the suffering of patients’, ‘saving lives’ as situations that gave them immense satisfaction.
 Recounting an incident, a nurse pointed out that she was deeply touched when a critical patient on recovery remarked that she was like God to him.
 ‘Money is not everything’, she added, ‘the blessings of our patients keep us going, despite all difficulties’.
 Encouragement and appreciation by doctors and administrators added to the feel-good factor about their work, besides gratitude from family members and friends for their guidance in times of ill-health.

 At the same time, the nurses highlighted several issues which prevented them from putting in their best efforts.
 Without exception, the biggest obstacle they faced was an acute shortage of staff, not only of nurses, but also Class IV employees, particularly in civic hospitals.
 Many posts remained vacant in these hospitals partly due to non-availability of qualified nurses from the reserved category but mainly due to inadequate funding for the public healthcare system.
 The private healthcare institutions had their unique reasons for this shortage: A high attrition rate especially among nurses from Kerala who quit on getting jobs abroad paralyzed the smooth functioning of the hospital, increasing the work pressure on the remaining staff.
 Private nursing home owners cited ‘better salaries offered by others’ as responsible for staff shortage.
-Indiscipline and absenteeism of ward boys, excessive interference of local Corporators in admissions and lack of security especially in civic hospitals often resulting in scuffles and assaults on nurses and doctors were other critical issues highlighted by the nurses.
+Indiscipline and absenteeism of ward boys, excessive interference of local Corporators in admissions and lack of security especially in civic hospitals often resulting in scuffles and assaults on nurses and doctors were other critical concerns highlighted by the nurses.
 In private nursing homes, inflated bills saw nurses bearing the brunt of the aggrieved public.